anjalieb/Master_ETH_ML/README.md

 - Bayesian approaches to unsupervised learning (Gaussian mixtures, EM)

 ### Projects in IML
+The Project work in IML is a team work of 2 students.
+I collaborated with my fellow student for the following tasks.
 - Task 1b
 - Task 2
 - Task 3